AuReMe/mpwt/README.rst

 --cpu / number_cpu(int): the number of cpu used for the multiprocessing.

--r / dat_extraction(boolean): delete files in ptools-local to reduce size of results.
+-r / dat_extraction(boolean): delete files in ptools-local to reduce size of results and return zip compressed files.

 --log / patho_log(string: folder pathname): folder where log files for PathoLogic inference will be store.